-coincidence, Dalio's other client was a chicken producer.

-Having had this lightbulb moment, Dalio went to his chicken producer client with a proposition.
-What if they entered into a forward contract with corn and soymeal producers?
-The chicken producers would bind themselves to buy X tonnes of corn and X tonnes of soymeal at X price on X date. issue of how they'd price Chicken McNuggets so they'd be profitable.
 The corn and soymeal producers had a guarantee they'd sell a certain volume of product, and that this would fetch a certain amount.
-This meant they could plan production ahead of time.
-Chicken producers could also plan ahead, because the agreement meant they could budget accurately for two Hedging is for everyone More importantly, chicken producers could sell their product to McDonalds at a fixed price.
-Which solved the But the wider lesson is that hedging isn't a complex, exotic technique for corporate financiers and Wall Street types. of their biggest expenses.
+This meant they could plan

+Chicken producers could also plan ahead, because the agreement meant they could budget accurately for two of their biggest expenses.

+More importantly, chicken producers could sell their product to McDonalds at a fixed price.
+Which solved the issue of how they'd price Chicken McNuggets so they'd be profitable.

+Hedging is for everyone

+Dalio's brainwave may have saved the day for McDonalds - and given the world a much-loved snack.

+But the wider lesson is that hedging isn't a complex, exotic technique for corporate financiers and Wall Street types.

 It's a practical, useful tool that matters in the real world.
-Whether your business sells grain, raises chickens, or offers a service for which your customers pay in foreign currency, a slew of complex, interrelated factors can cause prices to change in ways that could instantly wipe Dalio's brainwave may have saved the day for McDonalds - and given the world a much-loved snack.
-The good news is that you're not powerless.
-Hedging is your insurance.
-Or the raincoat and umbrella you can rely on to keep you dry on rainy days. your profit or make your business model financially unfeasible.
-Forward contracts and other hedging instruments can help you lock in preferential rates, so you can minimise risk and run your business with certainty no matter what the markets throw your way.
-Find out how one of our partners can help - powered by our technology platform.
+Whether your business sells grain, raises chickens, or offers a service for which your customers pay in foreign currency, a slew of complex, interrelated factors can cause prices to change in ways that could instantly wipe your profit or make your business model financially unfeasible.